m1l0ai/m1l0-tfod/README.md

 * Build and deploy the m1l0/tfod image using the dockerfile provided.

+* Upload the local training config and hparams json files into an s3 bucket

 * The [M1L0 Artifacts sidecar] image is defined in the task defintion via config.tfvars and will be used as sidecar container to backup training artifacts to S3

 * Edit `terraform/config.tfvars` with the right parameters.